mighty-gerbils/gerbil/doc/reference/std/debug.md

                     (filter true))
 ```

-Dumps all threads in the specified thread groupd `tg`, that satisfy
+Dumps all threads in the specified thread group `tg`, that satisfy
 the filter `filter`.